narblaitiin/nrf52840_rtos_vth/README.md

-# Code for 6Sens Project : conversion and storage application of MDBT50Q SoC ADC (AIN1 - P0.03) and SHT31 sensor (I2C)
+# Code for 6Sens Project : testing the conversion and storage applications of MDBT50Q SoC ADC (AIN1 - P0.03) and SHT31 sensor (I2C)

 ## Overview
 This first code allows us to convert a voltage and digital values and adds processing to it: